-If a student stops attending classes, then the Registrar will apply the Student Attendance Policy to determine the last date of attendance and will assign the notation F/A (Failure to Attend) to the student's record.
+If a student stops attending, then the Attendance Policy will be used to determine the last date of attendance and the F/A (Failure to Attend) notation will be added to the student's record.
 Students who do not use the Drop/Withdrawal Form are not eligible to receive any refunds.